">

 What typically occurs during an HOA audit?

-An HOA audit systematically reviews the association's financial records, transactions, and procedures to ensure accuracy, transparency, and compliance with financial regulations and governing documents.
+An HOA audit reviews financial records, transactions, and reports to confirm accuracy and compliance with the association’s bylaws and financial standards.

 How do I request HOA financial statements?